-Last week we talked about interactive content playing the role of salesperson on your team.
+In Part 1 of this blog series, we talked about interactive content playing the role of salesperson on your team.
 That’s not a role to take lightly.
 Many of us still feel there’s no substitute for personal interaction (including me, despite having just silently ordered lunch through an app).
 And we’re right; there’s no substitute for personal interaction when personal interaction is preferable.
 But sometimes it’s not preferable.
 Or necessary.
 Or even effective.

 My point is, there’s a substitute for personal interaction.
 But there’s no substitute for interaction.
-If your prospective buyers crave self-guided discovery, value the process of self-educating, and desire to feel in control of their purchase decisions, you simply create content that helps them find their way, learn enough to make informed decisions, and choose you (your brand, your product, your service offering) in the end.
+If your prospective customers crave self-guided discovery, value the process of self-educating, and desire to feel in control of their purchase decisions, you simply create content that helps them find their way, learn enough to make informed decisions, and choose you (your brand, your product, your service offering) in the end.

 I know I said the word “simply,” and interactive content marketing seems anything but.
-But you’ll be surprised to learn how simple it is once you clarify your buyers’ needs at every stage of the funnel.
+But you’ll be surprised to learn how simple it is once you clarify your customers’ needs at every stage of the funnel.
 Then it really is simply a matter of aligning the function of your interactive content with those needs.

 Let’s start at the top.

-Upper-funnel interactive content: Help buyers explore.
+Upper-funnel interactive content: Help prospective customers explore

 Buyers begin their journeys in an exploration phase.
 They may know they have a problem to solve in their industry or business.
 But they may not know what that problem is, specifically.
 In other words, a car dealer might know he’s not making enough money on his used car inventory.
 But he might not know that his stocking strategy is the problem.
 And if he doesn’t know that, he doesn’t know he needs new stocking software.
 Even if and when he comes to that realization, he might not know who the best providers are.
 But since he knows his revenue is down, and it’s causing him pain, he’s going to do some exploring.